 Key Assumptions in Network Meta-Analysis

-Every NMA rests on assumptions that must be evaluated before results can be trusted.
+Every network meta-analysis rests on assumptions that must be evaluated before results can be trusted.
 Violations of these assumptions can produce misleading treatment rankings and incorrect conclusions about relative effectiveness.

 Transitivity